 Our data do not permit the inference that F. equiseti showed no EHE activity based on the formula proposed by Bradner et al. (1999) alone.
 Furthermore, Pseudogymnoascus spp. and F. equiseti did not share similar colony morphologies; Pseudogymnoascus spp. had thick colonies with slower radial growth rates, while F. equiseti were widespread and grew more rapidly in culture plates.
-Contradicting results between growth and cellulase activity as seen in Pseudogymnoascus spp. might be explained in two ways: (a) the strains were degrading minute amounts of starch that was present in R2A due to it being a simpler organic substrate than carboxylmethylcellulose, and/or (b) the strains possessed cell-wall associated cellulases (also known as endoglucanases); such enzymes would not be released into the media, and thus not detected in the assays used here (Adams 2004).
+Contradicting results between growth and cellulase activity as seen in Pseudogymnoascus spp. might be explained in two ways: (a) the strains were degrading minute amounts of starch that was present in R2A due to it being a simpler organic substrate than carboxylmethylcellulose, and/or (b) the strains may possess cell-wall associated cellulases (also known as endoglucanases); such enzymes would not be released into the media, and thus not detected in the assays used here (Adams 2004).
 Previous enzyme screening studies have drawn mixed conclusions on cellulase activity in Pseudogymnoascus.
 Antarctic strains of P. pannorum isolated from various sites showed moderate to no cellulase activity at 25°C in non-soluble enzyme assays (Fenice et al. 1997, Duncan et al. 2008, Krishnan et al. 2011).
 However, Pseudogymnoascus strains associated with deep-sea sponges in the Irish Sea were reported to show cellulase activity (Batista-García et al. 2017).
 Nutrient profiles across Arctic, Antarctic and tropical coastal waters are similar, with proteins, followed by carbohydrates and lipids, being the largest components of characterised organic matter present in the marine water column.
 Our data might suggest that polar strains of Pseudogymnoascus spp. have evolved in an environment where complex plant-based substrates such as celluloses are scarce.
 Therefore, they have adapted to use proteins and other simpler carbohydrates for extracellular digestion over celluloses.

 It is possible that members of Pseudogymnoascus prevalent at higher latitudes are under selective pressure to survive in habitats with a lower diversity of nutrient sources than is typical at lower latitudes.
 Schneider et al. (2012) provided evidence of local temporal EHE adaptation in Austrian temperate forests, where litter nutrient content and stoichiometry of C:N:P affect the decomposer community and activity.
 Fungi were found to be the main producers of EHEs, and ascomycetous EHEs were succeeded by those of basidiomycetes with the seasonal transition from spring to summer as the forest floor was increasingly littered with recalcitrant lignin-containing substrates.
 Spatial adaptation in EHEs has also been demonstrated (German et al. 2012), with cold-active cellulose-degrading β-glucosidase from higher latitudes being more temperature-sensitive than that from lower latitudes.
 Similar observations, however, are still lacking for microbial communities in coastal/marine sediments (Hyde and Lee 2015).